 Garlic has been used for ages by lactating mothers to increase milk production.
 Adding garlic to your food not only makes it tasty but strengthens your immune system and boosts lactation.
 Its antimicrobial and antioxidant properties help to battle infection and improve milk supply in your body.

 Carrots are enriched with carbohydrates and potassium, both of which help boost energy and stamina in lactating mothers.
-They are a vital source of beta Carotene which is required by you during lactation period.
+These vegetables also serve as a significant source of beta-carotene, a vital nutrient during lactation, along with sweet potatoes.
 Antioxidants in carrots also help to shed off the rigid baby weight and thus are a must have in the diet of new moms.

 The above ten superfoods can be easily incorporated into the breastfeeding mother’s diet.
 It is advisable to eat homemade food that has been prepared with minimal spices and additives so that the baby does not get fed indirectly with too much spice or complex food (via breast milk).

 You should follow a routine and remember to eat healthy food.
 Most importantly, have a well-balanced diet.
 Eat right and don’t simply indulge in your cravings (1).

 - Take proteins (poultry, meat, eggs, fish, dairy, nuts, beans, and seeds) 2–3 times a day.